Knowing the complete NABARD Grade A syllabus helps you understand what to study for each phase.

 - Vocabulary (Synonyms, Antonyms, One-word Substitution, Phrasal verbs)

-The Computer Knowledge section of the NABARD Grade A exam has 20 questions of 1 mark each.
-Shared with you below is the list of chapters that you must prepare for Computer Knowledge.
+Below is the list of chapters that you must prepare for Computer Knowledge.

 - Computer Awareness